charlesmeyer/charlesmeyer.github.io/slides/chapter3/chapter3.md

 - Solve problems using the definitions of displacement, velocity, and acceleration
 - Create and interpret graphs of position velocity and acceleration vs. time
-- User the three equations of motion to solve problems involving constant acceleration
+- Use the three equations of motion to solve problems involving constant acceleration
-- User a computer to simulate and graph basic motion
+- Use a computer to simulate and graph basic motion
 - Know symbols, SI units, and terms related to the physics of motion